tQsW/encrypted-ice-candidates/draft-ietf-mmusic-encrypted-ice-candidates.md

 fail to traverse subnets, and this can lead to failure of mDNS name resolution, which further hinders direct peer-to-peer connections between clients.

-This document proposes an complementary solution in managed networks to share local IP addresses without compromising the client privacy.
+This document proposes a complementary solution in managed networks to share local IP addresses without compromising the client privacy.
 Specifically, addresses are encrypted with pre-shared key (PSK) cipher suites, and encoded as hostnames with the ".encrypted" pseudo-top-level-domain (pseudo-TLD).